Va. attorney general overturns 58 historic legal opinions that perpetuated racism

 The legal writings have been toothless since the Supreme Court issued rulings that outlawed discrimination on the basis of race.
-But Herring, who made the announcement along with members of the state’s NAACP and Black caucus, said he hopes his sweeping order will send a message that Virginia is continuing to reckon with its past.
+But Herring, who made the announcement along with members of the state’s NAACP and Black Caucus, said he hopes his sweeping order will send a message that Virginia is continuing to reckon with its past.

-“By overruling these opinions, we are making clear that these legal opinions do not reflect the Virginia of today, and we will not carry them into the Commonwealth of the future,” Herring said at a news conference Thursday.
+“By overruling these opinions, we are making clear that these legal opinions do not reflect the Virginia of today, and we will not carry them into the commonwealth of the future,” Herring said at a news conference Thursday.

 The opinions applied or interpreted state laws that banned interracial marriage, segregated public schools and disenfranchised Black citizens by requiring poll taxes and literacy tests, among other discriminatory practices.

-The move will probably be one the attorney general’s last in office as he closes out his two terms in signature Herring fashion.
+The move will probably be one the attorney general’s last in office as he closes his two terms in signature Herring fashion.
 Over the past eight years, Herring became nationally known for his fierce progressive bent, calling himself the “people’s lawyer,” in part for his willingness to take on conservatives and powerful interests on high-profile issues such as gun control and same-sex marriage.
 During his term, he also came under fire for darkening his skin to dress as a rapper at a 1980 college party.
 He lost his November election to Republican Jason Miyares, who will be sworn in Saturday.

 “As I saw that my term was coming to an end, I saw it was important for the commonwealth to get this across the finish line,” Herring said Thursday.